 If you have any questions or concerns about your child's adjustment to school, the first person to contact is their advisor.
-Depending on the outcome of this contact, the two of you may decide to ask for the help of other staff, such as the Co-Head of School for Community or the Psychological Consultant.
+Depending on the outcome of this contact, the two of you may decide to ask for the help of other staff, such as the Co-Head of School for Community.